meihonggao/GAE-LGA/README.md

 > If you have any questions in using the program, please feel free to contact us by email: meihonggao@mail.nwpu.edu.cn.

 ## Requirements
 GAE-LGA is tested in the conda environment.
-It is also recommended that you use this method to test the program.
-Of course, you can also execute the program using your own familiar environment.
-Before using GAE-LGA, users first need to install the following environments on their computers：
+It is recommended that users test the program in this way.
+Of course, they can also execute the program in a familiar environment.
+Npte: Before using GAE-LGA, users first need to prepare the following softwares in the execution environment：
   * Python 3.6.2
   * PyTrorch 1.9.1
   * NumPy 1.19.2